-Full-time Part-time (a) instructional faculty in preclinical and clinical medicine, faculty who are not paid (e.g., those who donate their services or are in the military), or research-only faculty, post-doctoral fellows, or pre-doctoral fellows Exclude Include only if they teach one or more non- clinical credit courses (b) administrative officers with titles such as dean of students, librarian, registrar, coach, and the like, even though they may devote part of their time to classroom instruction and may have faculty status Exclude Include if they teach one or more non- clinical credit (c) other administrators/staff who teach one or more non-clinical credit courses even though they do not have faculty status Exclude Include (d) undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, and the like Exclude Exclude (e) faculty on sabbatical or leave with pay Include Exclude (f) faculty on leave without pay Exclude Exclude (g) replacement faculty for faculty on sabbatical leave or leave with pay Exclude Include
+Definition Full-time Part-time (a) instructional faculty in preclinical and clinical medicine, faculty who are not Exclude Include only if they paid (e.g., those who donate their services or are in the military), or research- teach one or more only faculty, post-doctoral fellows, or pre-doctoral fellows non-clinical credit courses (b) administrative officers with titles such as dean of students, librarian, Exclude Include if they registrar, coach, and the like, even though they may devote part of their time to teach one or more classroom instruction and may have faculty status non-clinical credit courses (c) other administrators/staff who teach one or more non-clinical credit courses Exclude Include even though they do not have faculty status (d) undergraduate or graduate students who assist in the instruction of courses, Exclude Exclude but have titles such as teaching assistant, teaching fellow, and the like (e) faculty on sabbatical or leave with pay Include Exclude (f) faculty on leave without pay Exclude Exclude (g) replacement faculty for faculty on sabbatical leave or leave with pay Exclude Include

-Full-time instructional faculty: faculty employed on a full-time basis for instruction (including those with released time for research)

-Part-time instructional faculty: Adjuncts and other instructors being paid solely for part-time classroom instruction.
-Also includes full-time faculty teaching less than two semesters, three quarters, two trimesters, or two four-month sessions.
-Employees who are not considered full-time instructional faculty but who teach one or more non-clinical credit courses may be counted as part-time faculty.

-Minority faculty: includes faculty who designate themselves as Black, non-Hispanic; American Indian or Alaska Native; Asian, Native Hawaiian or other Pacific Islander, or Hispanic.

-Doctorate: includes such degrees as Doctor of Philosophy, Doctor of Education, Doctor of Juridical Science, and Doctor of Public Health in any field such as arts, sciences, education, engineering, business, and public administration.
+- Full-time instructional faculty: faculty employed on a full-time basis for instruction (including those with released time for research) - Part-time instructional faculty: Adjuncts and other instructors being paid solely for part-time classroom instruction. - Also includes full-time faculty teaching less than two semesters, three quarters, two trimesters, or two four-month sessions. - Employees who are not considered full-time instructional faculty but who teach one or more nonclinical credit courses may be counted as part-time faculty. - Minority faculty: includes faculty who designate themselves as Black, non-Hispanic; American Indian or Alaska Native; Asian, Native Hawaiian or other Pacific Islander, or Hispanic. - Doctorate: includes such degrees as Doctor of Philosophy, Doctor of Education, Doctor of Juridical Science, and Doctor of Public Health in any field such as arts, sciences, education, engineering, business, and public administration.
 Also includes terminal degrees formerly designated as "first professional," including dentistry (DDS or DMD), medicine (MD), optometry (OD), osteopathic medicine (DO), pharmacy (DPharm or BPharm), podiatric medicine (DPM), veterinary medicine (DVM), chiropractic (DC or DCM), or law (JD).

-Terminal degree: the highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).
+• Terminal degree: the highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).

-Full-Time Part-Time Total a) Total number of instructional faculty 122 60 182 b) Total number who are members of minority groups 24 20 44 C) Total number who are women 38 34 72 d) Total number who are men 84 26 110 e) Total number who are nonresident aliens (international) 0 1 1 f) Total number with doctorate, or other terminal degree 7 2 9 g) Total number whose highest degree is a master's but not a terminal master's 48 27 75 h) Total number whose highest degree is a bachelor's 27 29 56 i) Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)
-40 2 42 j) Total number in stand-alone graduate/ professional programs in which faculty teach virtually only graduate-level students 0 0 0
+Fa culty Full-Time Part-Time Total a) Total number of instructional faculty 86 54 140 b) Total number who are members of minority groups 14 4 18 c) Total number who are women 28 22 50 d) Total number who are men 58 32 90 e) Total number who are nonresident aliens (international) 0 0 0 f) Total number with doctorate, or other terminal degree 5 5 10 g) Total number whose highest degree is a master's but not a terminal master's 40 34 74 h) Total number whose highest degree is a bachelor's 19 13 32 i) Total number whose highest degree is unknown or other (Note: Items f, g, h, and i must sum up to item a.)
+22 2 24 j) Total number in stand-alone graduate/ professional programs in which faculty teach virtually only graduate-level students 0 0 0